YuAirLab/beta_dia/README.md

 ```bash
 beta_dia -lib "Absolute path of the spectral library" -ws "Absolute path of the .d folder or a folder containing multiple .d folders"
 ```
-(Please note that the path needs to be enclosed in quotes.)
+(Please note that the path needs to be enclosed in quotes if running on a Windows platform.)

 - `-lib`<br>
 This parameter is used to specify the absolute path of the spectral library.
-Beta-DIA currently supports the spectral library with the suffix .speclib predicted by DIA-NN (>=v1.9).
+Beta-DIA currently supports the spectral library with the suffix .speclib predicted by DIA-NN (v1.9 and v1.9.1) or .parquet produced by DIA-NN (>= v1.9).
 It supports oxygen modifications on methionine (M) but does not include modifications such as phosphorylation or acetylation.
 Refer to [this](https://github.com/vdemichev/DiaNN) for instructions on how to generate prediction spectral libraries using DIA-NN.
 Beta-DIA will develop its own predictor capable of forecasting the peptide retention time, ion mobility, and fragmentation pattern.